Oscar

 Notable People Named Oscar

-Oscar Hammerstein II was a prolific American lyricist, librettist, and theatrical producer who co-wrote 850 songs and won eight Tony Awards and two Academy Awards for Best Original Song.
+Oscar Hammerstein II was an American lyricist, librettist, and musical theater producer-director whose nearly 40-year career yielded 850 co-written songs, many now standards, and won him eight Tony Awards and two Academy Awards for Best Original Song.

-Oscar I of Sweden - Oscar I, the second monarch of the House of Bernadotte, reigned as King of Sweden and Norway from 1844 until his passing.
+Oscar I of Sweden - Oscar I ruled Sweden and Norway from 1844 until his death as the second monarch of the House of Bernadotte.

 Laura Katherine Bennett